PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 | gene n    |   rank n    |

 The 'gene' entry should be unique and a valid [Human genome organization Gene Nomenclature Committee (HGNC)](http://www.genenames.org/about/guidelines){:target="_blank"} identifier.
 The 'rank' entry should be unique as GSEA does not know how to resolve ties.

-Previously, we have described how to generate a ranked list of genes that are differentially expressed between mesenchymal and immunoreactive subtypes of high-grade serous ovarian cancer (HGS-OvCa) from the TCGA effort.
-You can retrieve a file named  'MesenchymalvsImmunoreactive_edger_ranks.rnk.zip' from the [Process Data]({{site.baseurl}}/workflows/pathway_enrichment/process_data/#data){:target="_blank"} section to use in subsequent steps.

 ### 2. Gene sets